Nag Hammadi library: Discovery

-Slowly, most of the tracts came into the hands of Phokion J. Tanos, a Cypriot antiques dealer in Cairo, and they were thereafter being retained by the Department of Antiquities, for fear that they would be sold out of the country.
+Slowly, most of the tracts came into the hands of Phokion J. Tanos, a Cypriot antiques dealer in Cairo, and they were thereafter retained by the Department of Antiquities, for fear that they would be sold out of the country.
 After the revolution in 1952, the texts were handed to the Coptic Museum in Cairo, and declared national property.
 Pahor Labib, the director of the Coptic Museum at that time, was keen to keep the manuscripts in their country of origin.

 Meanwhile, a single codex had been sold in Cairo to a Belgian antiques dealer.
 After an attempt was made to sell the codex in both New York City and Paris, it was acquired by the Carl Gustav Jung Institute in Zurich in 1951, through the mediation of Gilles Quispel.
 It was intended as a birthday present for Jung; for this reason, this codex is typically known as the Jung Codex, being Codex I in the collection.
 Jung's death in 1961 resulted in a quarrel over the ownership of the Jung Codex; the pages were not given to the Coptic Museum in Cairo until 1975, after a first edition of the text had been published.
 The papyri were finally brought together in Cairo: of the 1945 find, eleven complete books and fragments of two others, 'amounting to well over 1000 written pages', are preserved there.